STRICTA: Structured Reasoning in Critical Text Assessment for Peer Review and Beyond: Conclusion

 \section{Conclusion}

-We introduced NL-DAR as an important class of abductive reasoning problems and proposed a framework rooted in causality theory to approach NL-DAR problems.
-We outlined a practical guideline and toolkit to define and analyze NL-DAR problems.
-Our novel large-scale human dataset instantiates the framework for biomedical paper assessment.
-Our experiments showcase the versatility of our framework for analysis and LLM assistance.
-Our insights pave the path towards a broad study of natural language diagnosis tasks on the interface of causality, human-AI collaboration, and LLMs.
+This paper introduced \stricta -- a novel specification framework for a family of structured reasoning problems over documents.
+We proposed a causality-based model, a practical guide, and a toolkit to help define and analyze such problems.
+Our novel, unique expert reasoning dataset instantiated the framework for biomedical paper assessment.
+Our experiments demonstrated the versatility of our framework for analysis and LLM assistance.
+Bridging the research in causality, human-AI collaboration, and LLMs, our study paves the path for more explainable, controlled, and grounded AI assistance for assessment tasks.